For Fresh Color

 Sow seeds for sweet peas and nasturtiums now; wait to plant sunflowers until May.

 For the Lawn & Landscape

-Roses, perennials, trees and shrubs, including established plantings, can be fertilized this month.
-We recommend G&B All-Purpose Fertilizer or Paradise blend—this will not only feed your plants, but it will also improve the soil they live in with beneficial microbes and fungi.
+Fertilize this month: Roses, perennials, trees, shrubs, lawns, and established plantings.
+We recommend G&B All-Purpose Fertilizer, G&B Paradise Blend, or G&B Lawn Food—this will feed your plants and improve the soil in which they live with beneficial microbes and fungi.

 For the Edible Garden

-- Protect tender new shoots from slugs with Sluggo or Sluggo Plus; protect from insects and light frost with a floating row cover or Harvest Guard.
+Protect tender new shoots from slugs with Sluggo or Sluggo Plus; protect from insects and light frost with a floating row cover or Harvest Guard.

-Wait until May for warm season veggies like tomatoes and peppers—it’s still too cool for plants that like warm nights!
+Wait till May for warm season veggies (tomatoes and peppers).
+It’s still too cold for plants that like warm nights!

 In the Garden Shed

 Check on overwintered fuchsias and other tender plants in storage; slowly bring them out from protection as the weather warms.